Store Hours

 Patch or Fertilize Your Lawn

-Patch up bald spots on your lawn by overseeding them.
-Autumn is a great time to fill in brown, dead, or bare places in your yard.
-However, be mindful of fallen leaves on freshly seeded areas.
-New grass seed needs water, air, and sun to grow, and leaf litter can block out the air and sunlight it needs to germinate.
+Fix bald spots on your lawn by spreading fresh grass seed.
+Autumn is a great time to fill in dead or brown places in your yard.
+However, you should try to keep fallen leaves off freshly seeded areas.
+New grass seed needs water, sun, and air to grow, and leaf litter can block out the sunlight and air it needs to germinate.

 If your lawn is in good shape, make sure it stays that way by applying lawn fertilizer if you have cool-season grass.
-Rent an aerator to aerate your lawn before adding fertilizer to get the most bang for your buck.
-Water your cool-season lawn regularly and tend to any weeds that show up.
+Aerate your lawn before adding fertilizer to get the most bang for your buck.
+An edger gives extra polish to the perimeter of your yard.
+Water your cool-season lawn regularly and tend to any pesky weeds that show up.
 It'll need different maintenance than warm-season grass, which goes dormant as the weather cools.
 Taper down watering on warm-season lawns.

 Cut and Cover Perennials

-In climates where you might have a cold snap here and there, but then it'll warm up above freezing, cover your plants.
+In climates where you might have a cold snap here and there, but then it'll warm up above freezing again, cover your plants.
 Protect your garden from freeze and frost damage to extend their season.
-You can get extra life out of your garden by covering your plants with tarps, buckets, or even painting drop cloths.
+You can get extra life out of your garden by covering your plants with buckets, tarps, or even painting drop cloths.
 It'll warm your plants like a greenhouse or blanket, and they'll survive a frost.
-Read other fall-planted perennial tips, too.

 This works well early on, until you're fully into the colder parts of the season.
-Uncover the plants in the morning when the thermometer goes up again and let them enjoy that fall sun.
-Once the temperatures regularly dip below freezing, bid a fond farewell to the garden for the winter.
+Uncover the plants when the thermometer goes up again and let them enjoy that fall sunshine.
+Once the temperatures regularly dip below freezing, say goodbye to the garden for the winter.

 Put the Garden to Bed

-When the sun angle changes and your annuals start looking rougher, it's time to dig up the plants.
+When the sun angle changes and your annuals start looking rougher, dig up the plants.
 Northern climates that get cold earlier in the fall may be putting the garden to bed for the season in October or November.
-After your vegetables and annuals are done for the year, dig them up and dispose of the dead plant debris.
-Feel free to let them decay to enrich the soil unless you had one of two exceptions: if your plants dealt with blight or if you had a slug problem.
+After your vegetable plants have given a final harvest, dig them up, then chop and dispose of the detritus, or dead plant debris.
+Feel free to let them decompose to enrich the soil unless you had one of two exceptions: if your plants dealt with blight or if you had a snail problem.

-After you've removed the old plants, you have a clean slate.
+After you've removed the old plants, you've got a clean slate.
 Prepare your garden bed for the spring by rotating the soil with a rototiller or shovel.
-You want to loosen the earth so the topsoil goes down and the deeper soil comes up.
+You want to bring the deeper soil to the surface, send the topsoil lower down, and generally break up the ground.
 It lets the soil rest and helps nutrients penetrate.
 It's also an excellent opportunity to test the soil and see what, if any, soil amendments you need.
 Different crops and plants use different nutrients.
-Test your soil to see if it's balanced or if you ought to restore certain nutrients that have been depleted.
+Test your soil to see if it's balanced or if you need to restore certain nutrients that have been depleted.

 Gardeners with potted plants can extend their growing season by bringing delicate plants indoors to a sunny window.
 Indoor gardening allows both outdoor plants to live longer and house plants to bring joy into your home.
-Just make sure they get enough water now that they won't benefit from rainfall, and rotate them regularly to give all leaves equal sunlight.
+Just make sure they get enough water, and turn them regularly to give all leaves equal sunlight for photosynthesis.
 If the pots don't have built-in overflow dishes, be sure to add shallow bowls beneath them to catch any extra water.

-This fall, prepare your garden for the seasonal change with us.
-We have the tools and supplies you need for leaf cleanup, putting the garden to bed, and replenishing nutrients in your soil so it's ready for next spring.
-Shop our wide variety of outdoor living products in our mobile app, online, or in the aisles of your Oneonta store.
+This fall, tidy up your lawn with us.
+We've got everything you need for putting the garden to bed, leaf cleanup, and restoring nutrients to your soil so it's ready for next spring.
+Shop our wide variety of fall garden care and outdoor living products online, in your local store, or in our mobile app.

 545 French Road